 - But I want a new car!
 I want my children to sleep through the night from birth and I want my yard to mow itself.
 I want our government to quit wasting all my tax dollars and screaming they need more.
 Quit whining.

 - I’ll have to spend money on repairs.
 Cars are machines.
 They will break.
+I’m not just referring to engine repairs, but there’s also tire and windshield replacement, and even auto electrical repairs.
 My brother works as parts manager for a dealership and I’m constantly amazed at how often NEW cars have to have major repairs done.
 While you should expect an older car to need some maintenance, buying a new car so you’ll have “no repairs” is false security…and expensive.
+Find out how long should freon last in an ac unit of a car here.

 - Gas is expensive.
 My current car just costs too much in gas.
 Gas mileage should factor into your purchase decision, but don’t buy something just because of it.